Hoofprints of the Past Museum

 April 4, 2023 by Laurel Foster

 The Bozeman Trail passed through the Powder River area east of Kaycee for only a short time, but this area was the stage where early explorers, travelers, trappers, the US military, the Indian Wars, and even missionaries played their part in Western expansion.
-The fascinating and little known history of these people and events will shared by knowledgeable local historians as you travel by bus eastward from Kaycee through the Powder River Country.
-The tour will be held on September 16, 2023.
+The fascinating and little-known history of these people and events will be shared by knowledgeable local historians as you travel by bus eastward from Kaycee through the Powder River Country.
+The tour will be held on September 13th, 2025.

 Some of the famous sites and events explored on this guided historical tour include: